TAP health equality campaign of 9 Blogs about low income, debt, hunger, mental and physical health

 BLOG 6 Richard Wilkinson & Kate Pickett - Government enacts policies that make child poverty worse & demonises parents.
 We tolerate overblown salaries and tax avoidance and shocking childhood deprivation in the UK

 BLOG 9 Maddy Power , Kate Pickett & Richard Wilkinson - Food Bank Britain.
 In austerity politics the state drops responsibility for preventing hunger.

 HEALTH EQUALITY SEMINAR

-The seminar on 27 April, co-hosted by TAP and the APPG on Poverty, will be an opportunity to discuss the ideas arising from TAP's health equality blog series and and to hold a wider debate on the causes and consequences of health inequality.
-Tickets are available here
+The seminar on 20th July co-hosted by TAP and the APPG on Poverty, from 6-8pm in the Macmillan Room, Portcullis House, Westminster.
+It will be an opportunity to discuss the ideas arising from TAP's health equality blog series and and to hold a wider debate on the causes and consequences of health inequality.
+Please register here.

 David Finch - The living standards and equality outlook, Resolution Foundation